dty717/something-about-spring/README.md

 * For the bean multipartResolver, there need two libraries, commons-fileupload-1.3.3.jar and commons-io-2.6.jar

-* In MVC controller,using annotation shows as follow
+* In MVC controller,using an annotation shows as follow

 ```java
 	@RequestMapping(value = { "/uploadThing" }, method = RequestMethod.POST,consumes = "multipart/form-data")